Mr Daniels Maths

 ]

-b) What is the probability of picking a purple one?
+b) What is the probability of picking a yellow bead?

 ]

-Q2) There were 4 purple pens ,and 4 blue pens in a box .
-Two pens were picked and not replaced.
-What was the probability they were both purple ?
+Q4) There were 6 blue apples ,and 4 green apples in a box .
+Two apples were picked and not replaced.
+What was the probability they were both blue ?

 ]